stephenbradshaw/AzureC2PocDeployment/README.md

 # Creating an API Management service instance for C2 fronting

-Rough instructions only for the moment.
-This creates an API Management service that can front the Function App deployment mentioned above.
-Set that up first.

-Replace parameters in file.
-API_NAME needs to be globally unique, I might fix this in the template to generate the name randomly to help here
+The related files for this deployment template sit in `./apim`.
+For more information on the API Management service setup, see the [blog post here](https://thegreycorner.com/2025/07/30/azure-service-c2-forwarding-part4.html).

+This template deploys an API Management service that will facilitate forwarding traffic to an existing Azure Function App (that forwards to a C2) as discussed above.
+This will essentially provide an new entry point (with name and SSL certificate within the `azure-api.net` domain) for implant traffic that can be used in addition to or instead of the Function App endpoint.

+You need to provide two values of your own for the deployment.
+The first is `API_NAME`, which is used for the first component of the DNS name for the API service (in the `azure-api.net` domain) and needs to be globally unique within Azure.
+Perform a DNS resolution for your name of choice to see if its already in use.
+The second value is a `NOTIFY_EMAIL`, which is set to an email address which will be sent a notification email once the API service is deployed and available.

+These values can be set in the `parameters.json` file as follows:
 ```
 export API_NAME=myapi987654321
 sed -i "s/<API_NAME>/$API_NAME/g" parameters.json